-The Players Championship Past Winners & Results By Year
+The Players Championship Past Winners and Results By Year

 Some golf fans don’t like the way that the Players Championship is called the fifth major.
 It’s a bit of a marketing gimmick used by the PGA Tour to talk up their flagship tournament but it does capture the importance and size of the Players Championship.